pybel/pybel/docs/source/roadmap.rst

 Roadmap
 =======

-This project road map documents not only the PyBEL repository, but the PyBEL Tools and PyBEL Web repositories as well as the Bio2BEL project.
+This project road map documents not only the PyBEL repository, but the PyBEL Tools and BEL Commons repositories as well as the Bio2BEL project.

 PyBEL